 Our donors are of two kinds:

 Donors from within the patient pool.

 Some women are with us because their husbands have a severe male problem.
 Such women are potentially fertile since they do not have any problem themselves.
-These women are then counseled to become donors and are informed that they would be compensated for their eggs.
+These women are then counselled to become donors and are informed that they would be compensated for their eggs.
 In our center, the recipient pays for the donor's medication in lieu of her oocytes.
 The only disadvantage of such patients is that they are not of proven fertility.

 Such donors are selected through ART banks or advertisements.
 If they are found suitable after screening, they enter our program.
 The bank takes a charge for their services and also have to be paid for the medication.

 There are two types of recipients and the protocol varies accordingly.